South Korea women's national football team

 The South Korea women's national football team (recognised as Korea Republic by FIFA) represents South Korea in international women's football competitions.
-The South Korean women's team has qualified for four FIFA World Cups in 2003, 2015 (when they reached the round of 16), 2019 and 2023.
+The South Korean women's team has qualified for five FIFA World Cups in 2003, 2015 (when they reached the round of 16), 2019, 2023 and 2027.

 Team image

 Nicknames

 The South Korea women's national football team has been known or nicknamed as the "Taegeuk Ladies" (태극낭자).

 Kits and crest

 The women's team usually use exactly the same kit as its male counterpart, along with the combinations available, as of 2023.

 However, there were many combinations that the men's team never used.

 Rivalries

-South Korea has a long-standing rivalry with Japan.
-The two sides met for the first time in 1990, as South Korea suffered a 1–13 defeat to the hand of Japan.
-South Korean women's team trailed behind Japan with just 4 wins, 11 draws and 18 losses as of 2022, in contrast to the fairly dominant performance of the men's team.
+South Korea has a long-standing football rivalry with Japan.
+The two sides met for the first time in 1990, when South Korea suffered a 1–13 defeat at the hands of Japan.
+The South Korea women's team trailed behind Japan with just 4 wins, 11 draws and 18 losses as of 2022, in contrast to the fairly dominant performance of the men's team.
 The reason for South Korea's weaker performance against Japan is that South Korea started to develop women's football much later than Japan.
 South Korea's WK League was founded 20 years later than Japan's Nadeshiko League.